wilsonni/GettingCleaningDataProject/README.md

 5) Makes the data tall and thin by switching the columns (ie the measurements) into a column named "Measurement" with the results being displayed under "Mean"

 6) Creates the output txt file in the root directory

+## More detailed code description can be found in the script